uchicago-cs/deepdish/_posts/2014-11-04-caffe-with-weighted-samples.md

     top: "label"
     top: "sample_weight"  # <-- add this
     hdf5_data_param {
-        source: "/path/to/data.h5"  # same as h5_fn
+        source: "/path/to/data.txt"
         batch_size: 100
     }
 }
 ```

+The file `data.txt` should contain a single line with the absolute path to
-Hook it up to the softmax layer as:
+`h5_fn`, for instance `/path/to/data.h5`.
+Next, hook it up to the softmax layer
+as:

 ```
 layers {